wissol/eo/grammar_bits.md

 n_ or n[vowel]_ forms the locative, as in naa (at sea) or nidun (at home)

-_tef  movement towards something is moving
+_ef  movement towards something is moving

 _j _[vowel]j ablative, movement from something, or cause: The victim went from us to see the doctor. and He was unhappy because of depression